pedroiwnl/pedroiwnl/README.md

 - 👋 Hi, I’m @pedroiwnl
-- 👀 I’m interested in aprender a programar!
+- 👀 I’m interested in learn to program!
-- 🌱 I’m currently learning  liguagem de programação Phyton
+- 🌱 I’m currently learning Python programming language
-  - 💞️ I’m looking to collaborate on  construção de softwares
+  - 💞️ I’m looking to collaborate on software building
-- 📫 How to reach me : Atráves de e-mail .
+- 📫 How to reach me Through my personal email
+- It will be a pleasure to work with each of you! 😀